DoImant/Button_SL/README.md

 * Time limit for the distinction between short and long button presses: 1000ms (max.
 65535 ms).
 * Debounce time: 30ms (max.
 65535 ms).
 * For ButtonSL releaseOff()

+## Notes

+Version 1.1.6:
+The ButtonState::pressed status has been added.
+For a long button press with automatic release enabled, the ButtonState::longPressed status is returned once when the defined time for a long button press is reached and then the ButtonState::pressed status is returned as long as the button is held down.
+Previously (version 1.1.6), ButtonState::nopressed was returned even if the button had not yet been released.

 ## Methods